By Max Lapthorne

 Entirely East Lansing staff writer

-The last thing that most would expect to be nestled up next to Subway and Goodrich’s in Trowbridge Plaza would be a hot yoga studio, but that’s exactly where East Lansing Hot Yoga is located.
+The last thing that Yoga Thailand and Goodrich’s in Trowbridge Plaza would be a hot yoga studio, but that’s exactly where East Lansing Hot Yoga is located.

 Also known as Bikram yoga, hot yoga has been becoming more popular in the East Lansing area despite the fact that East Lansing Hot Yoga is the only hot yoga studio in the area.
 Much of East Lansing Hot Yoga’s success has come due to the fact that it is the only studio of its kind in the city.